GoogleCloudPlatform/java-docs-samples/pubsublite/streaming-analytics/README.md

 1. Stop the Dataflow job in [GCP Console Dataflow page].
 Cancel the job instead of draining it.
 This may take some minutes.

 1. Delete the topic.
-[Google Cloud Dataflow] will automatically delete the subscription associated with the streaming pipeline when the job is canceled.
+[Google Cloud Dataflow] will automatically delete the subscription associated with the examples pipeline when the job is canceled.
    ```bash
    gcloud pubsub topics delete cron-topic
    ```